kortix-ai/AI-SWE-Bench-Sota-SWE/README.md

 # Kortix SWE Bench

+A streamlined framework for testing coding agents on SWE-Bench with minimal setup overhead.
+This tool handles all the infrastructure complexities (Docker, dataset management, tool interactions) so you can focus on developing and testing your agent's core logic.

 This Repo contains:
 - SWE Runner: Evaluating AI Agents on SWE-Bench
-- Git Agent CLI: An AI-powered command-line tool for automated GitHub issue resolution (using our Agent)
+- Git Agent CLI: An AI-powered command-line tool for automated GitHub issue resolution (using our Agent) (WIP)

 # SWE Runner: Evaluating AI Agents on SWE-Bench